tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/build-real-time-wide-table.md

 </TabItem>
 <TabItem value="Using Python Script">

 Below is a complete Python example demonstrating how to use TapFlow to join multiple MySQL tables in real time to create a MongoDB wide-table view.
-You can execute it using `tap -f real_time_order_view.py`:
+You can execute it using `python real_time_order_view.py`:

 - **Main Table**: `ecom_orders`, containing basic order information.
 - **Associated Tables**: `ecom_customers` (customer info), `ecom_order_payments` (payment info), `ecom_order_items` (product info), etc.